 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-When transferring money from one account to another, financial institutions typically need a routing number to settle the transaction.
 A routing number identifies the location of the bank’s branch where you opened your account.
-This number allows financial institutions — such as banks and credit unions — to trace where the money is coming from and where it is going, so as to not confuse one bank with another.
-Along with your bank account number, it is part of the information required for financial institutions to process direct deposits, checks, auto payments and wire transfers.
+This number allows financial institutions, such as banks and credit unions, to trace where the money is coming from and where it’s going, so as to not confuse one bank with another.
+Along with your bank account number, a routing number is part of the information required for financial institutions to process direct deposits, checks, auto payments and wire transfers.

 A routing number consists of nine digits and three components.
 The first four digits represent the Federal Reserve routing symbol.
 The next four digits identify an ABA institution.
-And, the last component (the ninth number) is the “check digit.”
-This single number is important because it’s used to verify the authenticity of the routing number.
+The last component (the ninth number) is the “check digit.”
+This single number is important because it is used to verify the authenticity of the routing number.

 Different types of routing numbers